-In the case of a new photovoltaic solar park at Castello d’Argile (Bologna), it was located in the remote, open countryside with practically no lighting.
+In the case of a photovoltaic solar park at Castello d’Argile (Bologna), it was located in the remote, open countryside with practically no lighting.
 The plant has an overall power output of two megawatts and produces electricity that is then fed into the national electricity grid, so preventing intrusions is vital.
 Furthermore, the critical nature of the plant meant that the system needs to ensure precise and effective control of the entire perimeter, both day and night.

 The below video shows how hospitals can use thermal imaging to detect patient incidents – such as falls – that need attention, without invading their privacy by recording their image 24/7.
-In this example, hospital workers can verify whether an incident has taken place from the camera station and if it is a high-risk situation , deploy help.
-This not only reduces the rates of false alarms, but minimizes interruptions to the patient – something that is vital during recuperation periods.
+In this example, hospital workers can verify whether an incident has taken place from the camera station and if it is a high-risk situation, deploy help.
+This not only reduces the rates of false alarms but minimizes interruptions to the patient – something that is vital during recuperation periods.

 Remote temperature monitoring

-As the name suggests, thermal cameras are particularly useful for sensing heat and monitoring temperature-critical areas.
+As the name suggests, temperature alarm cameras are particularly useful for sensing heat and monitoring temperature-critical areas.
 They can add thermal information to the image, making it possible to monitor processes and detect abnormal behavior when temperatures change, for example, to find heat leaks in buildings or determine whether a car has been driven within a recent period.

 An example of a business-critical use of this would be in a server room for ensuring all equipment is running at optimum temperatures and not overheating.
-Again, with analytics, an overheating server can be identified and an alert sent to the IT department to fix the issue before it escalates, potentially preventing system downtime and the associated losses from the company experiencing IT issues.
-You can read more about remote temperature monitoring in our whitepaper.
+Again, with analytics, an overheating server can be identified, and an alert sent to the IT department to fix the issue before it escalates, potentially preventing system downtime and the associated losses from the company experiencing IT issues.
+You can read more about remote temperature monitoring in this whitepaper.

 A wealth of use cases